 Regular rehearsals begin at start of Spring semester on January 9 and will continue Monday-Thursday evenings (with some Friday evenings) and Saturday afternoons.

 The show will also perform at the University of Redlands Marin campus in May 2023.
-Students in the production will enroll in a May semester course.
+Students in the production may enroll in a May semester course.

 One of the darkest musicals ever written, Sweeney Todd: The Demon Barber of Fleet Street is the unsettling tale of a Victorian-era barber who returns home to London after fifteen years of exile to take revenge on the corrupt judge who ruined his life.
 When revenge eludes him, Sweeney swears vengeance on the entire human race, murdering as many people as he can, while his business associate Mrs. Lovett bakes the bodies into meat pies and sells them to the unsuspecting public.
 Perhaps composer/lyricist Stephen Sondheim’s most perfect score, Sweeney Todd is lush, operatic, and full of soaring beauty, pitch-black comedy and stunning terror.
 It’s one of the signal achievements of the American musical theater of the last fifty years, and it’s the high-water mark of Sondheim’s six remarkable collaborations with director Harold Prince.
 The show received 8 Tony Awards, including best musical, 9 Drama Desk Awards, and the Olivier Award for best musical.